dzhang32/autogroceries/README.md

 ## Installation

-autorecipes exists purely for personal use and is no longer under active development.
-If you’d like to install the development version from `pypi` you can use the following:
+ `autogroceries` was developed for for personal use and is no longer under active development.
+You can install the development version from `pypi`:

 ```bash
 pip install autogroceries